 Other Safety Guidelines

 For their safety and those around them, all operators should adhere to specific guidelines while using their machines—such as never raising passengers off the ground without adequate fall protection measures or traveling faster than five mph on ramps or ten mph on level surfaces.
 They should also avoid making sudden stops or starts and refrain from driving up slopes greater than 15%.
-Finally, they should always remain vigilant while operating their vehicle; any distractions can lead to severe injury or death if not avoided at all costs.
+Finally, they should always remain vigilant while operating their vehicle; distractions can lead to severe injury or death if not avoided at all costs.

 Forklift Safety Products